 Loyola's accreditation by the Higher Learning Commission was last reaffirmed in August of 2005, following a successful comprehensive evaluation and site visit.
 The next comprehensive institutional evaluation is scheduled for the Spring of 2015, ten years from the prior evaluation, representing the longest period of time allowed between evaluations under current Commission policies.
 In Fall of 2010, Loyola was one of twenty institutions invited by the Commission to participate in a demonstration project for a new model of accreditation.
 The new model is referred to as 'Pathways' and Loyola's participation in the Pathways demonstration project is the means by which the University plans to achieve continued accreditation in 2014-15.
-More information regarding the Pathways project will appear on this site during the coming calendar year.
+Loyola University Chicago will undergo its comprehensive evaluation for reaffirmation of accreditation February 23-24, 2015.
+More information about the Open Pathway Process is given below.

 In addition to comprehensive, institutional accreditation, specialized accreditors evaluate particular units, schools, or programs within an institution.
 Specialized accreditation, also called program accreditation, is often associated with national professional associations, such as those for medicine and law, or with specific disciplines, such as business, teacher education, psychology, or social work.
 Individual academic units and programs within the University have also achieved specialized accreditation.